bartificer/programming-by-stealth/docs/pbs28.md

 ### Attribute Value Contains Word (`[attribute_name~="some_word"]`)

 Some HTML attributes can contain a space-delimited list of values.
 For example, the `rel` attribute on links.
 We know it can contain `noopener` to specify that a window opened by clicking the link should not get a JavaScript `opener` object.
 But we can also set the `rel` attribute to `nofollow` to tell search engines not to follow the link when crawling the site.
-To specify that a link should have rel values of both noopener and nofollow, you would place both values into the same attribute separate by a space, like so:
+To specify that a link should have rel values of both noopener and nofollow, you would place both values into the same attribute separated by a space, like so:

 ```html
 <a href="http://www.bartb.ie/" rel="noopener nofollow">Bart's Home Page</a>